 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Burlington is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Burlington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Burlington are a mix of both white- and blue-collar jobs.
 Overall, Burlington is a city of sales and office workers, construction workers and builders and service providers.
 There are especially a lot of people living in Burlington who work in office and administrative support (14.84%), management occupations (12.50%) and sales jobs (11.41%).

 Setting & Lifestyle